-We tend to only concentrate on a small part of her story though.
-Focusing on that really can make a woman wonder “why is it so great to be a woman?”
+That’s not the entirety of her story though.
+Focusing on the one moment when she ate the fruit really can make a woman wonder “why is it so great to be a woman?”
 We get things all mixed up when we do that.
 God’s intention from the very beginning was to create a strong woman.

 Made in God’s Image